 The design process was carried out in the spirit participation and co-creation.
 It was critical that the workshops were designed in a manner that allowed the community to better understand the design process and its principles.
-One example would be translating technical shop and construction drawings into 3D drawings such that the community can better visualise designs.
-From these participatory workshops, community members proposed designs in 2D and 3D formats, and the proposals were integrated into the final design.
-A validation workshop was then necessary to follow up with the process and approve the design.
+One example would be translating technical shop and construction

 The same spirit of participation and co-creation was extended to the validation workshop, whereby the final design was presented to the community in a participatory manner.
-To achieve this, prior to the validation workshop, an exhibition of the participatory process was held in Kalobeyei Top left: Community members visiting the Public Space Participatory Process Exhibition before the validation workshop.
-Top right: UN-Habitat and GIZ hosting a validation workshop for Village 2 Public Space. © UN-Habitat
+To achieve this, prior to the validation workshop, an exhibition of the participatory process was held in Kalobeyei

+Top left: Community members visiting the Public Space Participatory Process Exhibition before the validation workshop.
+Top right: UN-Habitat and GIZ hosting a validation workshop for Village 2 Public Space.